-- 1.1 Concept: The Regional Public Goods Initiative (the "Initiative") of the Inter-American Development Bank ("IDB" or "the Bank") is based on the premise that the countries of Latin America and the Caribbean ("LAC") share numerous development challenges that can be addressed more effectively and efficiently at a regional level through collective action and cooperation.
-The Initiative is also a response to the increasing importance of South-South cooperation ("SSC") in the development agenda of LAC countries and the IDB, who is committed to being an active partner in development through a South-South led learning and cooperation process. - 1.2 Definition of regional public goods: The Initiative defines regional public goods ("RPG") as goods, services or resources that are produced and consumed collectively by the public sector and, if appropriate, the private, non-profit sector in a minimum of three borrowing member countries of the IDB.
-The Initiative focuses on regional public goods that have the potential to generate significant shared benefits and positive spillover effects.
-Spillover effects can be expressed in terms of scope (benefits extend beyond the originally targeted sector in each country) and/or scale (benefits extend beyond the original group of countries). - 1.3 Competitive allocation of funds: Each year, the Initiative provides non-reimbursable resources (grants) for proposals that have been selected as a result of a call for proposals ("CFP"). - 1.4 Demand-driven: The Initiative finances proposals that have been prepared or are endorsed by and benefit a minimum of three borrowing member countries of the IDB. - 1.5 Thematic focus: The Initiative is open to the promotion of RPGs in any area, in which the Bank is active.
-However, alignment with the IDB's operational agenda is a selection criterion (see paragraph 3.1).
-Proposals with a gender-specific focus will be evaluated positively (see Guiding Questions to determine gender-specific focus).
+- 1.1 Concept: The Regional Public Goods Initiative (the "Initiative") of the Inter-American Development Bank ("IDB" or "the Bank") is based on the premise that the countries of Latin America and the Caribbean ("LAC") share numerous development challenges and opportunities that can be addressed more effectively and efficiently at a regional level through collective action and cooperation.
+The Initiative is also a response to the increasing importance of South-South cooperation ("SSC") in the development agenda of LAC countries and the IDB, who is committed to being an active partner in development through a South-South led learning and cooperation process. - 1.2 Definition of regional public goods: The Initiative defines regional public goods ("RPG") as goods, services or resources that are produced and consumed collectively by the public sector and, if appropriate, the private, non-profit sector in a minimum of three borrowing member countries of the IDB.1 The Initiative focuses on regional public goods that have the potential to generate significant shared benefits and positive spillover effects.
+Spillover effects can be expressed in terms of scope (benefits extend beyond the originally targeted sector in each country) and/or scale (benefits extend beyond the original group of countries). - 1.3 Competitive allocation of funds: Each year, the Initiative provides non-reimbursable resources (grants) for proposals that have been selected as a result of a call for proposals ("CFP"). - 1.4 Demand-driven: The Initiative finances proposals that have been prepared or are endorsed by and benefit a minimum of three (3), and exceptionally two (2), borrowing member countries of the IDB. - 1.5 Collective action: The RPG needs to be produced collectively.
+This means that the partner countries and institutions decide together their goal, how to achieve it, including their work plan, the agenda and the mechanisms of their governance and regional cooperation.
+All participating countries should have equal access to the products generated collectively. - 1.6 Thematic focus: The Initiative is open to the promotion of RPGs in any area, in which the Bank is active.
+However, alignment with the IDB's goals, objectives and priorities is a selection criterion (see paragraph 3.1).
+Proposals that address cross-cutting issues of the Update to the Institutional Strategy 2016-2019 will be evaluated positively (gender equality and diversity; climate change and environmental sustainability; and institutional capacity and the rule of law).